 - The actual dissertation must be in accordance with the School of Graduate Studies regulations.
 Before drafting the document, get a copy of the style guide from the SGS online. - The SGS holds workshops every semester on dissertation preparation.
-It is to your advantage to attend one of these workshops in the year before you plan to defend. - A final draft should be presented to your dissertation committee and the Program Director at least three weeks prior to your defense.
+It is to your advantage to attend one of these workshops in the year before you plan to defend. - A final draft should be presented to your dissertation committee and the Program Director (cc to the Program Administrator) at least three weeks prior to your defense.
 If the committee or Program Director deems that the draft is not complete enough to defend, your defense will be postponed. - If university regulations allow at the time of your defense, pick up your forms from the SGS prior to your defense.
 They will be the same forms that you used for your Qualifying Exam.
-You will receive other information with these forms that you will need for your defense and to successfully complete your degree. - If the university is still functioning remotely, please use the most current information on the SGS website https://gsnb.rutgers.edu/resources/graduate-student-forms. - The SGS must verify the format of the dissertation and any necessary changes must be made.
-If your committee wants more changes at the time of the defense, these changes must be incorporated into the final document.
+You will receive other information with these forms that you will need for your defense and to successfully complete your degree.

-- The final revised "perfect" dissertation must be turned in to the SGS on, or preferably before, the completion dates of early April, October 1 and early to mid-January.
-The April and January dates may change yearly so please check the SGS website for the current year. - Electronic submission of the dissertation is mandatory.
+- The SGS must verify the format of the dissertation and any necessary changes must be made.
+If your committee wants more changes at the time of the defense, these changes must be incorporated into the final document. - The final revised "perfect" dissertation must be turned in to the SGS on, or preferably before, the completion dates of early April, October 1 and early to mid-January.
+The April and January dates may change yearly so please check the SGS website for the current year. https://gsnb.rutgers.edu/academics/how-apply-degrees - Electronic submission of the dissertation is mandatory.
 The submission site is located on the SGS website under Current Students.
 May degrees must be submitted by the April deadline. - Title page must be signed in black ink. - Title page and signed Candidacy Form must be hand delivered to the SGS to complete the process. - The Program Administrator can help with any questions.
 The Program Administrator should be made aware of your defense timetable so that she can be proactive in helping you before problems arise. - A checklist is provided every year by the Program Administrator and another from the SGS that you should follow as you finish your work.